 Questions to ask and things to look for when searching for a humane breeder

 Over the last decade, there's been a significant rise in families looking to adopt or "rescue" their pets.
 You may be familiar with the increasingly popular phrases like "Adopt don't shop" or "My favorite breed is rescued."
 While we believe there are countless reasons to adopt from a rescue organization, Animal Humane Society also supports reputable breeders who are dedicated to the responsible breeding and care of companion animals.
-Responsible breeding operations play a role in preserving and enhancing the very best characteristics of a particular breed, and there are plenty of breeders committed to the humane care of their animals.
+Some people may seek certain characteristics associated with a particular breed, and there are plenty of responsible breeders committed to the humane care of their animals.

 However, some breeding operations practice inhumane or inadequate breeding practices.
 And while commercial breeders must meet minimum standards required by local, state, and sometime federal law, the interpretation of these laws can differ considerably from breeder to breeder, and may not meet the expectations of consumers.